Competing on Service: Eleven Ways to Beat the Competition by “Hugging” Your Customers

 When customers know what’s happening with their order, it reduces their anxiety.
 And when they’re less anxious, they enjoy doing business with you.
 Zappos has a great system for keeping customers informed online, but it’s also easy to do in face-to-face customer service.
 For example, instead of just leaving the counter area, you might explain to a customer, ‘I am going to check to see if we have what you need in our stock room.’
 Or if you’re handling a return and typing information into a computer, you might explain to the customer, ‘I’m just entering the date of purchase and the product number so that we can make sure we give you the maximum refund possible.’

 Use technology to provide quick, efficient customer service.

-It’s the twenty-first century, and email, message boards, and online stores provide us with the means to provide service more quickly than ever before, an example being the service cloud app.
+It’s the twenty-first century, and email, message boards, and online stores provide us with the means to provide service more quickly than ever before.
 Small business owners might sometimes make the assumption that customers don’t like to be communicated with online.
 And for some older customers that might be the case.
 But by and large, I think people appreciate the ease that online shopping and communication provide.
 As long as you make sure your messaging is detailed and easy to understand, your customers will appreciate the quick service these technologies provide.